If you were to take a look at your branding and packaging of your products right now, how would you feel?

 Cover weight paper stock and corrugated cardboard are perfect examples of recyclable materials and in many cases may already be recycled making them a great choice for the eco-conscious.

-Getting the Best ROI from Refreshing Your Packaging Design
+Getting the Best ROI from Redesigning Your Packaging Design

-As with your initial investment in your packaging design, refreshing your packaging design comes at a cost and you need to maximize the return on that investment.
+As with your initial investment in your packaging design, redesigning your packaging design comes at a cost and you need to maximize the return on that investment.

 The key here is to see this refresh as just that, an investment and not a cost that your business must endure.